Icinga/ansible-collection-icinga/doc/role-monitoring_plugins/role-monitoring_plugins.md

 * [List of available check commands](check_command_list.md)

-> In order to install the monitoring plugins epel has to be available on RedHat based systems.
-> You might use the role `icinga.icinga.repos` to enable epel or enable it by any other method you prefer.

 ## Variables

+- `icinga_monitoring_plugins_epel: boolean`
+  Decides whether to activate the epel repository.
+Default: `false` Epel needs to be available to install plugins on RHEL and derivatives.

 - `icinga_monitoring_plugins_crb: boolean`
   Decides whether to run the equivalent of `dnf --enablerepo crb ...` when installing the necessary packages.
 Default: `false`